 Another school year is upon us!
-My twins, who just turned four, are started their third year of special education preschool.
+My twins, who just turned four, are starting their third year of special education preschool.
 It’s a half-day program at the local public school.

 They absolutely LOVE it!
 They get to ride the big yellow school bus, eat a snack, and even do yoga with the physical therapist.